asim-qureshi/Typewriter.js/README.md

 <b>*IMPORTANT!</b>

 The cursor is simply a span tag at the very end of the text, and its content is a vertical bar.
-The blinking animation is done using CSS3 keyframes animation, included in the cursor.css file. <b>Please ensure to include the CSS therein into your project.</b>
+The blinking animation is done using CSS3 keyframes animation, included in the blinker.css file. <b>Please ensure to include the CSS therein into your project.</b>

 If you would like to remove the cursor after the typing/deleting animation is complete,set the 'removeCursor' property to 'true' within the object passed to Typewrite: